johnhowes.uk is a personal website, started January 2020. Still in development!

 John Howes, who has something to do with Tarn Hows SSSI in the Lake District.

-John Howes of Wetlands International seems an interesting guy.
+John Howes previously of Wetlands International (this is archive link) seems an interesting guy.

 John Howes, of electrical retailers Howes of Southborough (Tunbridge Wells), a vintage radio technical expert.

-There’s a John Howes Close in Easton, Norwich (the city where my paternal grandparents grew up) – although Google Maps shows it as Howe’s.
+There’s a John Howes Close in Easton, Norwich (the city where my paternal grandparents grew up) – although Google Maps records it as Howe’s.

 “An entry in the Census records states that [ John Howes] was “… one of the last to return from the Charge of the Light Brigade at Balaclava after a failed attempt to capture the Russian guns … John Howes was born in Norfolk but ended his days living in Warwickshire.”From a comment on BBC North East Wales Historical page (now defunct):